department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

  </ol>

  ### Principal beneficiary or contingent beneficiary
  - Include a photocopy of the insured person’s death certificate, showing the date and cause of death.
-An original copy of the death certificate isn’t required.
+You don't need to provide an original copy of the death certificate.
  - Send the form by fax or mail to VA Regional Office and Insurance Center

  ### Representative of the estate
  - Have the executor or administrator of the estate sign the claim form</li>
  - Include a photocopy of the insured person’s death certificate, showing the date and cause of death.
-An original copy of the death certificate isn’t required.
+You don't need to provide an original copy of the death certificate.
  - Include copies of letters testamentary, letters of administration, or a court order of distribution
   <br>
   <br>